tfwio/blender-knob/readme.md

 >
 > This (I don't beleive) isn't really going to be one of those copy/paste type of things.
 You're going to need to become if not allready familiar with [Blender](http://blender.org) and perhaps (of course) have use for interest in knobs in IPLUG or something like.
 The blender files use blender's "Cycles" renderer and a minimal amount of compositing which if you're new to can be a bit mind-bending to wrap your mind around at first glance—but, as you may find...
 The results are well worth it.
 >
-> Not every technique (as found in the blender files)
-> There may well be errors in some of the process I jotted down here (a year or so back).
+> Not every technique (as found in the blender files) is likely documented as there may well be errors in some of the process I jotted down here (a year or so back).
 This is just an initial dump of my notes with a little editing and am glad I jotted everything down since I had to re-read it a few times to catch back up to par—so please do bare with me as I refurbish over time!

 ![Example 33'rd frame; frame 32 of 64]